 In the risk management solution, proper action plans are formed through the system.
 During this period, risks and their possible resolving functions are discussed.
 Every personnel gets a direct update from the system.

 Monitoring of risks through the risk management framework of the organization for ensuring effective business continuity.

-These two are the distinct standards when applied together can result in effective and efficient business management systems that lower risk and the potential negative effects of a crisis situation.
+These two distinct standards when applied together can result in effective and efficient business management systems that lower risk and the potential negative effects of a crisis situation.
 Business Continuity management and risk management are interconnected.